pearcej/cppds/_sources/BasicDS/ImplementinganOrderedList.rst

 The most significant method modification will take place in ``add``.
-Recall that for unordered linked lists, the ``add`` method could simply place a new node at the head of the list.
+Recall that for unordered linked lists, the ``add`` method could simply place a new node at the head of the linked list.
 It was the easiest point of access.
 Unfortunately, this will no longer work with ordered linked lists.
 It is now necessary that we discover the specific place where a new item belongs in the existing ordered linked list.